benbensenton/to-do/README.txt

 - symbol search query + implementation in app --> gives symbol masterfile but not suvivorship biased free (they serve data on delisted companys) wich needs to be maintained
         - ticker symbol list generator script              ✓ done
         - async script for cloud download and .json dump   ✓ done
-        - docker
+        - docker                                           ✓ done
-        - spin it up in cloud
+        - spin it up in cloud                              / using own compute

         - allow 2 types of app input, either user typed string or as list to process for every entry
            - check input string/list against completed